-Kitsey Snow, treasurer of NRWA has served on the Board for more than a decade and organizes the Ridgefield Pollinator Pathway.
-She also serves on the Ridgefield Conservation Commission Board for eight where she helps to oversee the many miles of hiking trails for the RCC.
-A 25-year resident of Ridgefield, she is raising three sons and has been an active member of the PTA, serving in several positions.
+Kitsey Snow has served on the Board for more than a decade and organizes the Ridgefield Pollinator Pathway.
+She also serves on the Ridgefield Conservation Commission Board where she helps to oversee the many miles of hiking trails for the RCC.
+A resident of Ridgefield for over 25 years, she raised three sons and there, and was an active member of the PTA, serving in several positions.
 She is a member of the Board of Directors for the Ridgefield Garden Club and enjoys hiking and kayaking.
 She graduated from Wheaton College with a BA in psychology and worked in operations for Bankers Trust Co. in New York for seven years before moving to Connecticut.

-Louise Washer has lived in the Silvermine area, both in Wilton and Norwalk, for over 25 years and has been a member of the NRWA board since 2010, served as president since 2016, and has helped create, and serves on the steering committee of, the Pollinator Pathway which now connects over 235 towns across the region.
+Louise Washer, president, has lived in the Silvermine area, both in Wilton and Norwalk, for over 25 years and has been a member of the NRWA board since 2010, served as president since 2016, and has helped create, and serves on the steering committee of, the Pollinator Pathway which now connects over 235 towns across the region.
 Louise also serves on the Norwalk Mayor’s Water Quality Committee and the steering committee for the Hudson to Housatonic Conservation Partnership (H2H).
 Louise got involved in NRWA after volunteering for the river study program at Cider Mill School in Wilton when her children were students there.
 She graduated from Smith College and has worked in magazine editing in New York.